 You might also find during this exercise that some of problems were far smaller than you thought or maybe didn’t even exist outside of your head, allowing you to finally fully let go of them.

-Give this exercise a shot and download my free printable guide if you want to save yourself some time!
+Give this exercise a shot and download my free printable worksheet if you want to save yourself some time!

 Stress isn’t something that should be taken lightly.
 It’s a deadly disease that we should constantly strive to keep clear of.
 I hope these strategies will help you effectively deal with your stress as much as they’ve helped me!
 Let me know what your favorite stress-busting method is in the comments below!